Miyapur metro station

 The Miyapur Metro Station is located on the Red Line of the Hyderabad Metro.
 The Miyapur Metro Station is terminal point of Corridor I. L&THMRL has set up free wifi access units for commuters at Miyapur metro station, in association with ACT Fibernet, as part of a pilot project.

 History

 It was opened on 29 November 2017.

-The station

-Structure
+Station

 Miyapur elevated metro station situated on the Red Line of Hyderabad Metro.

 Facilities

+The stations have staircases, elevators and escalators from the street level to the platform level which provide easy and comfortable access.
+Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including differently-abled and elderly citizens.